Joonho365Han/Image-Segmentation/README.md

-This is an Image Segmentation algorithm using PDf thresholding and MRF generation.
+This is an Image Segmentation algorithm using PDF thresholding and MRF generation.

 There are two versions:
 1. Scalar algorithm - non-vectorized, non-parallelized.